 These analyses suggest that treatment with ensifentrine results in fewer exacerbations and in greater QALYs, greater evLYs, and greater life years.
-At a wholesale acquisition cost of \$35,400 per year, the incremental cost-effectiveness ratio for ensifentrine exceeds commonly used thresholds.
-If ensifentrine is shown to increase the day-to-day quality of life of patients living with COPD, beyond quality of life improvements associated with fewer exacerbations, cost-effectiveness improves but still remains above commonly used thresholds.
+At a placeholder price of \$18,000 per year, the incremental cost-effectiveness ratio for ensifentrine exceeds commonly used thresholds.
+If ensifentrine is shown to increase the quality of life of patients living with COPD, beyond quality of life improvements associated with fewer exacerbations, cost-effectiveness improves but still remains above commonly used thresholds at a placeholder price of \$18,000 per year.